 - Commit to a daily schedule.
 These days, a lot of us are working from home or are out of work completely.
 Creating a schedule for yourself where you commit to getting outside for a hike, run, or walk, for 30 minutes or an hour a day.
 Having a schedule can help give you the routine you need to stay motivated to get outdoors during the pandemic.

 - Look Local.
 We often think that outdoor adventures can only happen in far-off places.
 But, there’s plenty of adventure to be had outside, even if you live in the middle of a city.
-Seek out local green spaces, parks, and bike trails where you can get some fresh air near your home.
+Seek out local green spaces, national parks, and bike trails where you can get some fresh air near your home.
 If possible, plan your day so you can visit these places at off-peak times to maintain physical distancing with others.

 - Think Outside the Box.
 Whether you like to hike, climb, paddle, ski, or bike, there are a whole lot of ways to enjoy the great outdoors.
 If you’re feeling like you can’t get out as much as you’d like or that your recreation options are limited, consider other types of outdoor activity that make sense for your current situation.
 For example, try birdwatching, take a picnic to a local park (as regulations allow), or go stargazing.
 Adventure comes in many forms.